Topics Map > Client Services

 - Mute everyone’s microphone.
 Only turn microphones on to speak.

 - Check network connection status in Blackboard Collaborate-Ultra (learn how).
 This information may help you spot and respond to issues with internet connectivity.

 - If applicable, switch to Canvas Chat, a feature in your Canvas course that offers instructors and students a real-time way to communicate.
 You can copy and paste Blackboard Collaborate-Ultra chats into Canvas Chat to archive them and work around having to sign into Blackboard.

 Prepare ahead of time

 - Use supported web conference tools.
-Webex, Microsoft Teams, Kaltura, MyMedia, Mediatesite, Blackboard Collaborate Ultra and are tools that the Eagle Help Desk or CATL can assist with.
+Webex, Microsoft Teams, Zoom, Kaltura, MyMedia, Mediatesite, Blackboard Collaborate Ultra and are tools that the Eagle Help Desk or CATL can assist with.